tzachbon/css-webpack-plugin-example/docs/css-loader.md

 Every other language solves the global issue with scoping or namespacing.

 We will implement the namespace solution.
-This going to give us scoping, and each file going to have its own namespace.
+This is going to give us scoping, and each file going to have its own namespace.

 For example, our import is going to look like this:
 ```
 AppComponent123__myClass
 ```

-And if another component has the same class name, it won't matter behind the sense since the namespace will be different.
+And if another component has the same class name, it won't matter behind the scenes since the namespace will be different.

 Let's go the `loader.js` and add the following method:
 ```js